Arbalest007/SMTP-Server/README.md

 # SMTP-Server

 ## client_basic.py
 This file fulfills "Part A" of the project requirements and sends an email to an online SMTP server called Mailosaur.
-Mailosaur is an service which lets clients test email functionality and hosts multiple SMTP servers which users can connect to with provided credentials and trial email functionality.
+Mailosaur is a service which lets clients test email functionality.
+It hosts multiple SMTP servers which users can connect to with provided credentials and trial email functionality.

 To run this Python file, first navigate to the folder with the scripts.